THE BRITISH BETRAYAL OF CHILDHOOD – WHAT SHOULD WE DO ABOUT IT? AN ACTION-CENTRED CONVERSATION WITH PROFESSOR SIR AL AYNSLEY GREEN

 The lecture will begin at 4pm and will be followed by a drinks reception.

 For further information or to book a place visit eventbrite:

 The South Yorkshire Teaching Partnership awards are about recognising and rewarding the contributions of our social workers and managers, and the impact that they have on the lives of children, young people, families and vulnerable adults.

-Winners will be announced at the SYTP Celebration and Innovation event on 24th September 2018 at the Town Hall.
+Winners were announced at the SYTP Celebration and Innovation event on 24th September 2018, which was held at Sheffield Town Hall.

-If you have any further questions about the SYTP awards or your entry, please contact firstname.lastname@example.org
+If you have any further questions about the SYTP awards, please contact firstname.lastname@example.org

 Members of the social work research and teaching team in the Department for Sociological Studies at the University of Sheffield have developed a short series of research reviews and practice resources based on their recent research and practice interests.
 Children’s social care staff at Rotherham Council also assisted in the development of these resources in two focus groups held in 2015.
 The resources aim to provide an accessible summary of key issues and developments about several topics within children’s social care accompanied by practitioner orientation activities, thinking points and messages.
 For more information please see.
 They include